← Back to ResourcesBreed Guides

 Recommended Calgary alternatives:

-2. Sniffspot rentals — privately fenced backyards rented hourly.
+2. Sniffspot rentals.
+Privately fenced backyards rented hourly.
 Safe off-leash exercise.
-Many Calgary Basset owners use Sniffspots 1–2x per week as their off-leash solution
+Many Calgary Basset owners use Sniffspots once or twice a week as their off-leash solution.

 3. Fenced backyard time.
-Make sure fence is at least 4 ft tall with anti-dig protection
+Make sure the fence is at least 4 ft tall with anti-dig protection.

 How do I build the best possible recall in a Basset?